Sparse Neuron Ablation Triggers Catastrophic Collapse of the Language Core in Large Vision-Language Models: Experiments

 \subsection{Number of neurons for catastrophic collapse}

-We progressively masked critical parts in \texttt{gate\_proj} (see Fig.~\ref{fig:mlp}) from the FFN module in the language model of LVLMs.
+We progressively masked critical parts in \texttt{gate\_proj} (see Figure~\ref{fig:mlp}) from the feed-forward network (FFN) module in the language model of LVLMs.
 Our results on \texttt{LLaVA-1.5-7b-hf} show a consistent pattern of catastrophic collapse across different object categories.
-As shown in Table~\ref{tab:collapse_comparison}, \texttt{LLaVA-1.5-7b-hf} requires only five neurons to trigger catastrophic failure across all 10 object categories, with perplexity increases exceeding three orders of magnitude and CLIP scores becoming undefined (NaN) as the model outputs only end-of-sentence tokens, rendering the CLIP score computation infeasible.
-Remarkably, these five neurons remain consistent regardless of the object category, with three neurons located in layer 1 and two neurons in layer 30 (out of 32 layers, zero-indexed), suggesting that neurons at the beginning and end of \texttt{LLaVA-1.5-7b-hf} may play critical roles in maintaining model stability.
-In contrast, \texttt{InstructBLIP-Vicuna-7b} is more robust as it requires at least 1200 neurons (still representing an extremely small fraction of $0.17\times10^{-6}$ of the model parameters), depending on the object category.
+As shown in Table~\ref{tab:collapse_comparison}, \texttt{LLaVA-1.5-7b-hf} requires only five neurons to trigger catastrophic failure across all 10 object categories, with perplexity increases exceeding two orders of magnitude and CLIP scores becoming undefined (NaN) as the model outputs only end-of-sentence tokens, making CLIP score computation infeasible.
+These five neurons remain consistent regardless of the object category, with three neurons located in layer 1 and two neurons in layer 30 (out of 32 layers, zero-indexed), suggesting that neurons at the beginning and end of \texttt{LLaVA-1.5-7b-hf} may play critical roles in maintaining model stability.
+In contrast, \texttt{InstructBLIP-vicuna-7b} is more robust as it requires at least 1200 neurons (still representing an extremely small fraction of $0.17\times10^{-6}$ of the model parameters), depending on the object category.
+Notably, once catastrophic collapse is triggered, it occurs regardless of whether the input is pure text or image–text pairs.